kosuke14/ShinyMoon/README.md

 > WARNING: Not recommended for the script which contains secrets.
-This script is easy to deobfuscate: [#2 (Issue)](https://github.com/kosuke14/ShinyMoon/issues/2)
+The script is easy to deobfuscate: [#2 (Issue)](https://github.com/kosuke14/ShinyMoon/issues/2)
 # ShinyMoon
 Luau (RBXLua) Obfuscator written in Lua.
 # Features